buhrmi/buhrmi/README.md

 Here at the Shitcoin Society we offer bespoke blockchain development and integration services.

-You can task us with the development of your very own blockchain and have it integrated in exchanges such as our very own [Shitcoin Swap](https://www.shitcoinswap.com) (shameless plug).
+You can task us with the development of your very own blockchain and have it integrated in exchanges and trading platforms such as our very own [Shitcoin Swap](https://www.shitcoinswap.com) (shameless plug).

+Feel free to contact us at [hello@shitcoinsociety.com](hello@shitcoinsociety.com) at any time.

+## Open Source

 We shamelessly utilize open source for our projects, so of course we love to contribute back.
 Below you can find some of our open source efforts:

-## Open Source

 ### LiveStores